 Sulfates make colored hair fade faster and strip dyed hair of its newfound color.
-Because of this, we recommend our Cleansing Avocado Shampoo.
-It is free from sulfates, silicones, parabens, phthalates, formaldehyde, salt, petrolatum, mineral oil, drying alcohols, and artificial colors.
+Because of this, we recommend our Hydrating Avocado Kiwi Shampoo.
+It is free from sulfates, silicones, parabens, phthalates, formaldehyde, salt, petrolatum, mineral oil, drying alcohols, and artificial colors, so it won't cause your hair color to fade, or cause your hair to dry out.
 It’s also not tested on animals.

 2. Deep condition hair regularly.